informed-governance-project/NISINP/docs/installation.rst

    Django application - Sites configuration.

-This is necessary for the emails generated and sent by the platform, for example for the password recovery feature.
+This step is essential for ensuring the proper functioning of the platform's email sending, such as for password recovery purposes, as well as for generating QR codes for two-factor authentication (2FA).

 Launch the Django application